 The story told in Wiring Shambhala is that of a beginning.
 Dan’s work for Tibet has never stopped.
 A further year working for the Central Tibetan Administration in Dharamsala, endless development and deployment of resources for Tibetans and Tibet support groups, and a critical role in the creation and expansion of the International Tibet Network organization that guides the Tibet movement have kept him busy since 1997.

 Haig currently lives outside Charlottesville, Virginia, with his wife Zoe, their son Tristan, two demented cats, and a recently rescued doggo named Avocado.
-Their daughter Tashi, a former Rubin Museum staffer, is currently living and working as an elementary school teacher in Boston.
+Their daughter Tashi, a former Rubin Museum staffer, is currently living and working as a middle school teacher in Boston.

 You can contact Dan regarding Wiring Shambbhala at dan [@] wiringshambhala.com.